easycoder/rbrstory/rbrstory/software/devices.md

 The Python scripts are as follows:

-~tid:ap:ap.py~ contains all the code for handling a network access point (hotspot).

 ~tid:blescan:blescan.py~ is a Bluetooth LE (BLE) scanner set up to detect nearby Mijia thermometers.

 ~tid:boot:boot.py~ is the file that will always be executed first thing on boot, after MP has started.